In this article, we’re going to give you an overview of Curtin University and the medical courses it offers that require UCAT for admission.

 |Times Higher Ed Rank||QS rankings||Academic Ranking of World Universities|

 Medical Courses Offered that require UCAT

 Curtin University offers Bachelor of Medicine, Bachelor of Surgery degrees to undergraduate students.
-The following table outlines the course offered, its specifics, and entry requirements like UCAT score.
+The following outlines the course offered, its specifics, and entry requirements like UCAT score.